python/devguide/compiler.rst

 stream of characters as is more common with PEG parsers).

 The grammar file for Python can be found in :file:`Grammar/python.gram`.
-The numeric values for literal tokens (such as ``:``, numbers, etc.) can be found in :file:`Grammar/Tokens`.
+The definitions for literal tokens (such as ``:``, numbers, etc.) can be found in :file:`Grammar/Tokens`.
 Various C files, including :file:`Parser/parser.c` are generated from these (see :doc:`grammar`).